 1. Assess your teen’s tendency toward risky behavior.

-“Parents need to know how their teens assess risk,” says Dr. Lisa Damour, a clinical psychologist in private practice and the director of the Laurel School’s Center for Research on Girls in Shaker Heights, Ohio.
+“Parents need to know how their teens assess risk,” says Dr. Lisa Damour, a clinical psychologist in private practice and author.
 “Kids who worry about getting caught tend to take greater risks.
 Those kids are likely to ask, ‘Can I get away with this?’
 On the other hand, kids who consider the danger of their behavior are generally more cautious.
 Those kids ask, ‘If I do this, what can really happen?’
 As the parent, your job is to assess whether your teen can fill free time constructively or whether you teen would benefit from more structure to keep them out of trouble.”

-As you begin to plan for the summer, Damour suggests that you clarify your role as the parent in helping your teens make wise decisions for how they spend their summer.
+As you begin to plan the summer for your teenagers, Damour suggests that you clarify your role as the parent in helping your teens make wise decisions for how they spend their summer.
 This may result in your responding with the occasional, ‘No,’ which may lead to an angry teen.

 2. Be willing to compromise.